rust-lang/rfcs/text/3334-niche.md

 in an error.
 The representation of negative values depends on the size of the type, and the compiler may not have that information at the time it handles attributes such as `niche`.
-The text of the error should suggest the appropriate unsigned equivalent to use.
+The text of the error should suggest the appropriate two's-complement unsigned equivalent to use.
 The compiler may support this in the future.

 Declaring a range niche with an open start (`..3`) results in an error, for forwards-compatibility with support for negative values.